Kniphofia Growth and Care Guide

 Fertilizer Needs

 Deadhead spent flower spikes throughout the growing season to encourage repeat blooming.
-Cut back the flower stalks to the base to prevent the plant from putting energy into seed production.
-In late fall, trim back any yellowed or damaged foliage to maintain a tidy appearance and reduce the risk of pests overwintering in the plant.
+Cut the flower stalk down to the base once it has finished flowering to redirect energy back into the crown rather than seed production.
+This simple step often results in a second flush of blooms, especially in modern reblooming varieties.
+In Late Fall, remove any yellowed or damaged foliage to maintain a tidy appearance.

 Overwintering